 - Academic Center fully equipped for educational instruction with 3,500 sq. ft. of classroom, clinical, and medical space

-- Comfortable, furnished 4 bedroom cabins with common area and Direct Care staff present
+- Comfortable, furnished 4 bedroom cabins with common area and staff present 24 hours

 Two students typically share a room and their cabin functions as a team.
-This environment and the social community it supports facilitates the transition from the wilderness setting to home or boarding school, making the transference of skills learned in the backcountry more successful.
+This environment and the social community it supports facilitates the transition from treatment to home or boarding school, making the transference of skills learned in the backcountry more successful.

 Summit Achievement’s blended learning approach to academics integrates face-to-face teacher facilitated instruction, a computer-mediated curriculum, and self-study with the same therapeutic support used in other parts of the program.
-Summit’s academic curriculum, developed by Blueprint Education, provides a wide range of courses at both the middle and high school levels.
+Summit is a fully accredited private school.
+We provide a wide range of courses at both the middle and high school levels.
 All credits earned are fully transferable to public or private schools.

 Students enroll in 3-4 individually selected courses based on their course of study prior to admission.
 The courses they are enrolled in while at Summit allow them to earn a half credit in each subject upon completion of the course in full.

 Our current educational model is structured much like a traditional school and includes:

 - 22 instructional hours per week, including evening study halls.

 - Four classrooms staffed by a core-subject teacher who provides supervision and instruction, with additional support from a special education coordinator.